Accessibility has been considered at every stage of the design process, to make SEE MONSTER an equally exciting experience for everyone who visits.

 If you have mobility issues or have a condition that means you cannot stand for long periods of time, please speak to a member of security.
 We will try to get you access without queuing but this is dependent on how busy we are – we ask that you remain patient while we do our best to accommodate.

 SEE MONSTER will offer step-free access via lifts, ramps and walkways.
 Please note that there is an open grated floor.

 Yes, there are accessible toilets and there will be a changing area.
 Click here for a map.

 Will there be a quiet room?

-There will be opportunities to visit SEE MONSTER during quite sessions, and quiet space can be provided if required.
+There will be opportunities to visit SEE MONSTER during quiet sessions, and quiet space can be provided if required.

 Will there be a hearing loop or equivalent?

 No, a hearing loop will not be required.